Linguistic Society of America: Linguistic Institutes

 The LSA holds a four-week biennial Linguistic Institute in the summer which includes talks and coursework on various aspects of linguistics.
 Considered by the membership to be one of the most important services of the LSA, the institute has helped influence the development of the field through promotion of new directions such as psycholinguistics and sociolinguistics.
 Each institute features a number of endowed chairs named after prominent linguists: the Sapir chair in general linguistics, the Hermann and Klara H. Collitz Chair in historical linguistics, and since 2005, the Ken Hale chair in linguistic fieldwork and the preservation of endangered languages.
 The newest endowed professorship is named after the late LSA President Charles Fillmore.
 The LSA also endows a series of student fellowships, named after prominent linguists and family members.
 These include fellowships named for Ken Hale, James McCawley, Ivan Sag, and Julia Bloch.
 The Bloch fellow also serves a simultaneous appointment to the LSA's executive committee and as the chair of its Student Committee.
 For the 2019 Institute, the LSA made two additional fellowship awards: the first named after Charles Fillmore, and the second named after Yuki Koroda.

 The idea for a Linguistic Institute was first proposed in the spring of 1927 by Reinhold Saleski.
 The fledgling Society was hesitant at first, but Edgar Sturtevant was keen on the idea.
 Sturtevant molded Saleski's idea into a model still used today: a gathering of scholars in conjunction with coursework.
 The executive committee voted to authorize the first Linguistic Institute, to be held 1928, along with authorization for a second institute in 1929.
 After the fourth Institute in 1931, the program took a four-year hiatus due to the great depression.
 Institutes were held every year concurrently with summer meetings of the LSA until 1988 when, due to increasing costs, the society announced that the Linguistic Institutes would be held every other year.
 It was at that same time that the summer meeting of the LSA was also discontinued.
 (See Falk 2014 for a detailed history of the Linguistic Institutes.)

-In addition to the main Linguistic Institute, the LSA also sponsors the Institute for Collaborative Language Research (CoLang), which is held in alternate years from the main Institute.
-The 2018 CoLang was held at the University of Florida, the 2020 CoLang planned to be held at the University of Montana was postponed, due to COVID-19, the 2022 CoLang will now be held at the University of Montana.
-The LSA will sponsor a series of student fellowships at this event.
+In addition to the main Linguistic Institute, the LSA also sponsors the Institute for Collaborative Language Research (CoLang), which is held in alternate years from the main institute.
+CoLang provides training in language documentation and reclamation with a focus on Indigenous languages.
+It was most recently held in 2024 at Arizona State University and the Salt River Pima-Maricopa Indian Community.
+The LSA also sponsors a student fellowship at this event.